 While studio photographers benefit from having previous experience upon hiring, some employers offer on-the-job training.
 Nonetheless, many require their employees to be computer literate.
 Studio photographers also need to be personable, since they'll deal directly with customers who can be particular about their photos.
 An important part of the job involves communicating with clients about their vision.

-The BLS predicted that between 2014 and 2024, job opportunities for photographers would increase by 3%, which is slower than average.
+The BLS predicted job opportunities for photographers would decline between 2018-2028.
 Because more people can purchase digital photography equipment and take formal pictures themselves, job openings for studio photographers may become more competitive.
 However, population growth should lead to an increased demand.

 Studio photographers need to be knowledgeable about photography equipment and lighting to create the right atmosphere and produce a good visual image in their photographs.
 They typically need an associate's or bachelor's degree in photography to be able to compete for jobs in this field.
-Jobs for professional photographers are expected to grow slowly over the next few years, with salaries in the low $30,000's in 2015.
+According to BLS, about 132,100 photographers were employed in 2018, whereas employment of nearly 123,800 is anticipated for 2028.